MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 :::image type="content" source="./media/deployment-pipelines-compare/granular-change-button.png" alt-text="Screenshot showing the change review button next to an item.":::

-If the only difference between the two items is settings changes, like the name or sensitivity label, or if the [item type/format isn't supported](#considerations-and-limitations) yet, the button is disabled.
-If there are changes to the schema, you can select it to see a detailed, granular comparison of the two items.
+If [there's nothing to compare](#considerations-and-limitations), the button is disabled.
+If there are changes to the schema, you can select the button to see a detailed, line by line comparison of the two items.

-When you select the **Change review** button, a pop-up window opens with a line by line comparison of the item's content as it currently looks in the two stages being compared.
-This content may look a bit different than the original version since it was [modified a bit before running the comparison](#file-modifications-before-comparison).
+When you select the **Change review** button, a pop-up window opens with a line by line comparison of the item's content as it [currently looks in the two stages being compared](#file-modifications-before-comparison).

 On top of the screen, you'll see: